 Do you have a supplier accreditation policy?
 If yes, please attach the policy or link to the policy: The Company need not have a standard accreditation policy due to low purchasing frequency, as we buy equipment by bulk.
-Suppliers are evaluated on a case-to-case basis or as needed.
+Suppliers are evaluated on a case-to-case basis with their industry track record being the key reference.